New auto sales up in 2021, but long way before full recovery

 Because of strong demand and low supplies, J.D.
 Power says the average new vehicle price rose to $45,743 in December, 20% higher than a year ago and the first time it finished above $45,000.

+Sales of fully electric vehicles rose 87.9% for the year to nearly 489,000, but they still accounted for only 3.2% of the market.

-Sedans definitely aren’t driving demand for new vehicles.
+Sedans definitely aren’t driving new vehicle demand.
 J.D.
 Power reports that SUVs and pickup trucks accounted for a record 80.2% of new vehicle sales in December.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.